CONNECT-platform/codedoc-docs/docs/md/docs/config/entry.md

 - Pick files who end in `.md`,
 - Ignore those whose names start with an underline (or are in a folder whose name starts with an underline).

+---

+## The 404 Page

+`not_found` specifies the markdown to be used for creating a 404 page.
+The same markdown rules will be applied to this page as with the rest of the markdown files, it is even processed just like another markdown file.
+This setting is used by the local dev server to serve it properly, and can be used by any CI/CD pipeline to serve the proper html when needed.

+Note that you might need to configure your hosting provider to serve this file as well, and this is sometimes not possible.
+For example, github will simply serve `404.html`, so the default config will work on GitHub Pages, but custom configs won't.

 > :ToCPrevNext